tcheukueppoo/maat/docs/gc.md

 // ...

 a[1] = nil;
-// <Darfur El-Fasher> is not eligible for collection
+// <Darfur El-Fasher> is in nursery-2 and not eligible for collection

 // ...